-In its final report, the NSW Special Commission into the Drug “Ice” outlines that the use of methamphetamine and other similar drugs “requires compassionate responses consistent with human rights approaches, rather than punitive responses that can compound the harms of use”.
+In its final report, the NSW Special Commission of Inquiry into the Drug “Ice” outlines that the use of methamphetamine and other similar drugs “requires compassionate responses consistent with human rights approaches, rather than punitive responses that can compound the harms of use”.

 Delivered to the Berejiklian government on 28 January, the report goes on to make 109 recommendations that thoroughly consider all aspects of the drug issue from increased treatment to harm reduction methods, moving towards a health approach to drugs, and stigma reduction.